 Uluru is a world class natural wonder that belongs to all of us.
-The Australian tradition of climbing the rock was initiated by William Gosse and his Afghan cameleer in 1873.
+The Australian tradition of climbing the rock stretches back 35,000 years.
 This long established cultural tradition is under threat by a small group of bureaucrats determined to impose their way on the rest of the world.
 It is right to Climb because we have the right to Climb.
 Don't let irrational beliefs and petty nanny state bureaucrats take it away.

 Search This Blog